ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 It is a very simple example (updating two fields of a `Movie` item), yet already very verbose 😅 And **things only get messier as the complexity of your business logic grows**: What if your items have 20 attributes?
 With some of them deeply nested?
 Or optional?
 What if you want to index an item or not depending on its values (e.g. a `status` attribute)?
 What about polymorphism?

-In those cases (which are quite common) **the code needed to generate those requests can get very hard to maintain**.
+In those cases (which are quite common) **the required code to generate those requests can get very hard to maintain**.
 That is why, very early on, developers built open-source libraries to “wrap” the DynamoDB client, with two goals in mind:

-- 🏋️‍♀️ Simplifying the craft of DynamoDB requests
+- 🏋️‍♀️ Simplifying the writing of DynamoDB requests
 - 📐 Adding run-time **data validation**, i.e. **“artificial” schemas** to a schema-less DB (and more recently type-safety)

-For instance, here is an example of the same `UpdateCommand` with [DynamoDB-Toolbox](https://github.com/jeremydaly/dynamodb-toolbox):
+For instance, here is an example of the same `UpdateCommand` with one of those wrappers, [DynamoDB-Toolbox](https://github.com/jeremydaly/dynamodb-toolbox):

 ```tsx
 import { Table, Entity } from 'dynamodb-toolbox';